Sushi: History, Basic Recipes & Complete Guide to Eating Etiquette

 If you put soy sauce on the shari (rice) side, it may lose its shape or become too salty.

-For sushi that is difficult to dip in soy sauce, such as gunkan-maki, you can use ginger to apply a small amount of soy sauce.
+In addition, for sushi that is difficult to apply soy sauce to, such as gunkan-maki, there is a method of using ginger to apply a small amount of soy sauce.

 3. Gari is used as a “palate cleanser.”